pods-framework/pods-code-library/tutorial/using-pods_s.md

 ### Partial Page Caching
 One of the cooler, yet most often overlooked features of Pods is its partial page caching system.
 I wrote in detail about [Pods' partial page caching capabilities here](http://pods.io/tutorials/partial-page-caching-smart-template-parts-pods/).
 Partial page caching, also known as fragment caching allows you to cache individual parts of your page separately.

 Remember that these items can be cleared from the cache simply by clicking the "Clear Cache" button in Pods Settings.
 The cache will automatically be cleared whenever any Pods are updated or when Pods settings are changed.
+The cache mode, and cache expiration are set using the functions `pods_s_cache_mode()` and `pods_s_cache_expires()`.
+For more information on these functions, see "Changing Cache Mode and Cache Expiration" below.

 ##### Header, Footer & Sidebar